justaboredkid/sacred-tui/README.md

 y (int): position on the y axis
 ```
 ### Scene.box(x=0, y=0, w=t.width - 1, h=t.height - 1, fill=" ")
 Adds a box on terminal.
 Creates a box around the terminal by default.
-(Note that a character on the terminal a rectangle, which means that having the same height and width does not create a square.)
+(Note that a character on the terminal is a tall rectangle, which means that having the same height and width does not create a square.)

 *Example:*
 ```
 import sacred